DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 "No, no, I didn't mean like I don't want to."

 Interpreting silence as refusal, Jeanne quickly became flustered.
-To her in such state, Kay responded with wry smile.
+To her in such state, Kai responded with wry smile.

 "I'm just surprised.
 You really became great, Jeanne."